udayakumar-s/ej2-angular-docs/ej2-angular/treemap/getting-started.md

 # Getting started with Angular Treemap component

-This section explains you the steps required to create a TreeMap control and demonstrate the basic usage of the TreeMap control.
+This section explains you the steps required to create a [Angular TreeMap](https://www.syncfusion.com/angular-components/angular-treemap) control and demonstrate the basic usage of the TreeMap control.

 ## Setup Angular Environment